Larry Tesler: Xerox PARC

-Tesler left Stanford Artificial Intelligence Laboratory due to a number of factors in the early 1970s; he recognized that artificial intelligence would not be a usable technology for many years, and his marriage to his college girlfriend had recently ended in divorce.
+Tesler left Stanford Artificial Intelligence Laboratory due to a number of factors in the early 1970s; he recognized that artificial intelligence would not be a usable technology for many years.
+Tesler is quoted as stating around this time that "AI is whatever hasn't been done yet.", with Douglas Hofstadter calling this Tesler's Theorem.
+Tesler says that he was misquoted, his actual statement being "Intelligence is whatever machines haven't done yet."

+At this time, Tesler's marriage to his college girlfriend had ended in divorce.
 He took his daughter and moved to Oregon with a number of Vietnam War veterans who were returning there to build homes.
 There was little computing technology in this area and he could not get a job with the local bank, the only firm nearby with a computer system.
-He called Stanford to see if they had anything, and learned that Alan Kay, whom Tesler had worked with while at SAIL and then a member of Xerox Palo Alto Research Center (PARC), had been actively looking for him shortly after his departure.
+He called Stanford to see if they had anything, and learned that Alan Kay, with whom Tesler had worked while at SAIL and then a member of Xerox Palo Alto Research Center (PARC), had been actively looking for him shortly after his departure.
 Kay wanted Tesler to join him at PARC.
 Tesler could not be hired at PARC due to a hiring freeze, so Tesler instead took a short-term project offered by Les Earnest from SAIL to write a "document compiler", a means to easily produce printable manuals from simple text files.
 In order to carry out this project, Tesler wrote Pub, which was then recognized as one of the first uses of markup language; it was later distributed on ARPANet.

 PARC approached Tesler with an offer in 1971, but wanted to place Tesler in the On-Line Office System Group.
 Tesler had been more interested in Xerox's work with personal computers, so he turned down the offer.
 By early 1973, PARC had established development of the Xerox Alto, the first computer system designed around a graphical user interface (GUI), and Tesler accepted an offer for a position splitting his time between the Office System Group and the Learning Research Group, which Kay was heading.
 Some of Tesler's main projects at PARC were the Gypsy word processor for the Office System Group, and Smalltalk, the first dynamic object-oriented programming language, with the Learning Research Group.
 While working on Gypsy, Tesler and his colleague Tim Mott started writing ideas down envisioning the future of interactive computer use, considering current text-based user interfaces would move to GUIs with icons representing documents, and to develop ease-of-use.
 From there, the two developed the basic copy and paste function, now a standard feature in computing.
 Tesler also established the idea that computer interfaces should be modeless, where all actions are available to a user at all times, rather than modal, requiring the user to enter a specific mode to perform them.
 Gypsy was programmed to include both of these concepts.